(Effective February 1, 2022)

 Before we get started, here are a few terms we think you should know as you read this Policy.

 “Personal data” – this is information we collect from you or about you and which is defined in the GDPR as “any information relating to an identified or identifiable natural person.”
 It can be as simple as your name or your email, or something more complicated like an online identifier (usually a string of letters and / or numbers) that gets attached to you.
-Under PIPEDA, the equivalent concept is “personal information”, which is roughly the same.
+Under PIPEDA and the CCPA, the equivalent concept is “personal information”, which is roughly the same.
 Any mention of “personal data” in this Policy shall also mean personal information.

 Slice is actually three different but related companies who are owned by the same people - in the U.K. (Slice Labs UK Limited), the U.S. (Slice Insurance Technologies Inc.) and Canada (Slice Labs Inc.).
 All of those companies are committed to protecting your privacy and conforming to the Data Protection Laws applicable to you.